tommac08/docsv2/sources/index.md

 Create a shippable.yml file at the root of the repository you want to build with Shippable.

 Your yml needs a couple of entries at the very minumum - the language and the version(s) of the language you want to test against.
+We will use defaults for the other settings in this case.

 ```
 # language setting